ernestohegi/scrobbler/README.md

 ## Server

+Build and run manually or use `docker`.
+If you go with docker, you need to install Redis locally.
+If you use `docker compose`, it will be handled for you.

 ### Local

 1. Clone the repository
-2. Copy `.env.example` to `.env` and fill in your Last.fm API credentials:
+1. Copy `.env.example` to `.env` and fill in your Last.fm API credentials:

 ```bash
   cp .env.example .env
 ```

+#### Manually install and run the project

-3. Install dependencies:
+1. Install dependencies:

 ```bash
   pnpm install
 ```

-4. Run the development server:
+2. Run the development server:

 ```bash
   pnpm dev
 ```

-#### or run it with Docker
+#### Docker

 ```bash
   docker build -t scrobbler .